 How did your fun kaleidoscope effect turn out?
 Share it with us in the comments below.
 Want to try your hand at some other effects inspired by music videos?
 Then check out some of the other entries in our Music Video Inspired Effects series.

-Learn more on creating mirror and reflection effects, here on Envato Tuts+:
+Learn more about creating mirror and reflection effects, here on Envato Tuts+: